werf/kubedog/README.md

 Tracker aimed to give enough information about resource for the end user, so that no additional kubectl invocation needed to debug and see what is going on with the resource.
 All data related to the resource will be unified into a single stream of events.

+Trackers are using kubernetes informers under the hood, which is a reliable primitive from kubernetes library, instead of using raw watch kubernetes api.

 ### Follow tracker

 Follow tracker simply prints to the screen all resource related events.
 Follow tracker can be used as simple `tail -f` tool, but for kubernetes resources.